Instincts, gut feelings, hunches, premonitions … all of these words point to a deep capacity that we all carry inside known as intuition.

 There are so many facets involved in learning how to trust your intuition.
 If you’re still in need of guidance, the following Q&A’s might help:

 There are endless examples of intuition out there.
-Intuition, for example, can arise in moments before a crisis directing a person to do or not do something that can have dire life/death consequences.
-Many individuals have intuitive feelings of dread or joy before making conscious life decisions.
-Intuition can also emerge in everyday situations, such as what present to buy someone, what’s really wrong with your partner or best friend (“something doesn’t feel right”), and what route to take to work.
+Intuition, for example, can arise in moments before a crisis directing a person to do/not do something that can have dire life or death consequences.
+Many individuals have intuitive feelings of dread or joy before making big life decisions.
+Intuition can also emerge in everyday situations such as what present to buy someone, what’s really wrong with your partner or best friend (“something doesn’t feel right”), and what route to take to work.

 Yes, everyone has the capacity to be intuitive.
 It’s just a matter of learning how to tap into your unconscious mind.
 While intuition might come more easily to some, it’s ultimately a skill that needs to be honed and developed.